mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 /Users/jmenga/Virtual Machines.localized/wlc01.vmwarevm/wlc01.vmx
 {% endhighlight %}

-Next I stop the VM (only if it is running) in the `name: Stop VM if it is running` task, using the `vmrun stop` command.

-Finally, I can safely remove the existing VM location (if it previously existed) using the `name: Remove existing VM path` task and create the target VM location using the `name: Create VM path` task.

-> Pre-creating the target VM location alters the behaviour of the `ovftool`, which is used to deploy the virtual machine from the OVA image, discussed in the next section.

-## <a name="deploying-vm"></a>Deploying the Virtual Machine from the OVA Image

-Now we are ready to deploy the virtual machine from the OVA image.
-These tasks are defined in the `deploy_ova.yml` play:
+Note I use `changed_when` with a boolean expression to determine if the VM is actually running.
+This is useful as the `stop vm hard` and `pause three seconds` handlers will only be called if `changed_when` evaluates to true:

 {% highlight yaml %}
 {% raw %}
+- name: stop vm hard
+  command: '"{{ wlc_vmrun_path }}" stop "{{ wlc_vm_vmx_path }}" hard'
+  become: no

+- name: pause three seconds
+  pause: seconds=3
+{% endraw %}
+{% endhighlight %}

+A few points to note here:

+- I explicitly force the `stop vm hard` handler to run in the context of the user executing the playbook.
+If you call this handler from a task that is running as root, the handler will run as root unless you specify `become: no`.
+This is important for the `vmrun` command, as it only lists Virtual Machines running in the context of each user.
+- The `pause three seconds` handler prevents a race condition where the existing virtual machine shutdown may not complete gracefully before the next task that attempts to remove the existing virtual machine.
+- The `meta: flush_handlers` task in `create_vm.yml` forces handlers to execute immediately.
+By default, handlers run at the end of a play, which may not be the desired behaviour.

+At this point, the existing VM location (if it previously existed) can be safely removed using the `name: Remove existing VM path` task and the target VM location created using the `name: Create VM path` task.

+The final step is to deploy the virtual machine from the OVA image, which is completed in the `name: Extract OVA using ovftool` task.
+This task references the `wlc_ova_source` variable, which must be provided explicitly as input to the role.
+The user must supply their own vWLC OVA image, which can be downloaded from <a href="https://software.cisco.com/download/release.html?mdfid=284464214&softwareid=280926587&release=8.0.120.0&relind=AVAILABLE&rellifecycle=ED&reltype=latest" target="_blank">Cisco</a> (CCO login required).

+> Pre-creating the target VM location alters the behaviour of the `ovftool`, which is used to deploy the virtual machine from the OVA image.
+If you run this command and the destination VMX parent folder does not exist, ovftool behaves difficultly and creates another folder in the format {% raw %}`<vm name>.vmwarevm`{% endraw %} under the specified parent folder and then places the vmx file in this folder.
+To avoid this behaviour, you must precreate the target VM parent folder.

+## <a name="introspecting"></a>Introspecting the Virtual Machine

+The next tasks that are executed are defined in the <a href="https://github.com/cloudhotspot/ansible-vwlc-role/blob/master/tasks/checks.yml" target="_blank">`introspect.yml`</a> file:

+{% highlight yaml %}
+{% raw %}
 ---
-- name: Verify ovftool is installed
-  hosts: localhost
-  connection: local
-  tasks:
-    - name: Check for ovftool
-      shell: pkgutil --pkgs | awk '/com.vmware.ovftool.application/'
-      register: pkgutil_ovftool
-      changed_when: False
-    - name: Fail if VMWare OVF Tools are not installed
-      fail: msg="VMWare OVF Tools are required.
-Please install and retry."
-      when: 'not {{ pkgutil_ovftool.stdout | match("com.vmware.ovftool.application") }}'
-    - name: Get ovftool path
-      shell: pkgutil --files com.vmware.ovftool.application | grep -FE 'ovftool$'
-      register: ovftool_path
-      changed_when: false

-- name: Extract OVA
-  hosts: localhost
-  connection: local
-  vars_files:
-    - vm_vars.yml
-  tasks:
-    - name: Extract OVA using ovftool
-      command: "'/{{ ovftool_path.stdout }}' '{{ ova_source }}' '{{ vm_safe_dst_full_path }}/{{ vm_name }}.vmx'"
-    - name: Configure Ethernet0 as Share with my Mac
+- name: Configure service port as Share with my Mac
   lineinfile: >
-        dest='{{ vm_safe_dst_full_path }}/{{ vm_name }}.vmx'
+    dest='{{ wlc_vm_vmx_path }}'
     regexp='^ethernet0.connectionType ='
     line='ethernet0.connectionType = "nat"'
+  notify:
+    - start vm
+    - stop vm
+- meta: flush_handlers
+- name: Get service port MAC address
+  shell: cat '{{ wlc_vm_vmx_path }}' | awk -F'"' '/ethernet0.generatedAddress = /{print $2}'
+  register: wlc_vm_mac_address
+  changed_when: False
+- name: Get vmnet8 IP address
+  shell: ifconfig vmnet8 | awk '/inet/{print $2}'
+  register: wlc_vmnet8_ip_address
+  changed_when: False
+- name: Set host IP address fact
+  set_fact: wlc_host_ip_address={{ wlc_vmnet8_ip_address.stdout }}
+- name: Set VM MAC access fact
+  set_fact: wlc_vm_mac_address={{ wlc_vm_mac_address.stdout }}
+- name: Set VM IP address fact
+  set_fact: wlc_vm_ip_address={{ wlc_vmnet8_ip_address.stdout | regex_replace(wlc_vm_mgmt_ip_regex_match, wlc_vm_mgmt_ip_regex_replace) }}
+- name: Set VM IP gateway fact
+  set_fact: wlc_vm_ip_gateway={{ wlc_vmnet8_ip_address.stdout | regex_replace(wlc_vm_mgmt_ip_regex_match, wlc_vm_mgmt_gateway_regex_replace) }}
 {% endraw %}
 {% endhighlight %}

-### The ovftool utility
-<a href="" target="_blank">VMWare provides a free tool called `ovftool` to registered VMWare users</a>, and this tool must be installed to deploy virtual machines from OVA files using the command line.

-The `name: Verify ovftool is installed` set of tasks verifies `ovftool` is installed and extracts the full path to the `ovftool` executable using various `pkgutil` commands.

-### Deploying the OVA Image
-The `name: Extract OVA` set of tasks first uses the `ovftool` command to extract the OVA file and deploy it to our target VM location.
-The `ova_source` input variable defines the source OVA image (<a href="https://software.cisco.com/download/release.html?mdfid=284464214&softwareid=280926587&release=8.0.120.0&relind=AVAILABLE&rellifecycle=ED&reltype=latest" target="_blank">this image is available here to registered CCO users</a>) and notice we specify the destination VM vmx file.

-> If you run this command and the destination VMX parent folder does not exist, ovftool behaves difficultly and creates another folder in the format {% raw %}`<vm name>.vmwarevm`{% endraw %} under the specified parent folder and then places the vmx file in this folder.
-To avoid this behaviour, you must precreate the target VM parent folder (as was described earlier in this article)

-The deployed virtual machine includes all of the files necessary to start the VM.

-Before we start the VM, the `name: Configure Ethernet0 as Share with my Mac` task reconfigures the `ethernet0` network interface connection type to **Share with my Mac** using the very useful `lineinfile` Ansible module.
+The `name: Configure Ethernet0 as Share with my Mac` task reconfigures the `ethernet0` network interface connection type to **Share with my Mac** using the very useful `lineinfile` Ansible module.
 This results in the following entry in the vmx file:

 `ethernet0.connectionType = "nat"`

 This setting is important, as it ensures the service port on the vWLC appliance will use internal VMWare Fusion <a href="http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1022264" target="_blank">NAT networking mode</a> and the VMWare Fusion DHCP server.
 The other `ethernet1` interface will remain in the default bridged networking mode.

 > The Cisco vWLC appliance comes with two network interfaces.  `ethernet0` is the service port and `ethernet1` is the management port that connects access points.

+At the end of this first task, the virtual machine is started and then immediately stopped.
+The reason for this is that we need to generate a MAC address for the virtual machine service port interface, which does not happen until the virtual machine is started for the first time.
+After bouncing the virtual machine, the `ethernet0.generatedAddress` key in the virtual machine vmx file will be populated with a MAC address:

+`ethernet0.generatedAddress = "00:0c:29:0d:ec:56"`

+The `name: Get service port MAC address` task parses the virtual machine VMX file to retrieve the MAC address, which is required to configure a DHCP reservation for the vWLC virtual machine service port.

+> Notice that `awk` is our friend here :)  You may notice that I use `awk` and `grep` interchangeably and in general the usual differences apply.
+One key difference is that `grep` always returns an error if there is no match, where as `awk` does not.
+This can litter your playbook output with unsightly errors, even if you choose to ignore errors (which IMHO is an Ansible antipattern).
+One way to work around the `grep` error return code issue is to add on `|| true` at the end of the `grep` command.

+The `name: Get vmnet8 IP address` task determines the IP address being used for the `Share with my Mac` vmnet8 network adapter.
+This interface is connected to the service port of the vWLC virtual machine, and because the OS X TFTP daemon binds to all network interfaces, we can specify this IP address as the TFTP server address.
+We also can derive the network portion of the vmnet8 network adapter, which we will need to configure our DHCP reservation later on.

+The final tasks set a number of facts that are required for later tasks:

+- `wlc_host_ip_address` - the host IP address of the `vmnet8` adapter.
+This IP address is used as the TFTP server address by vWLC.
+- `wlc_vm_mac_address` - the MAC address of the vWLC service port.
+- `vlc_vm_ip_address` - the IP address of the vWLC service port.
+This is calculated as the network portion of the `vmnet8` IP address combined with the value of the `wlc_vm_svc_ip_octet` variable.
+As the `vmnet8` IP address always uses a /24 subnet mask, this results in the first three octets of the `vmnet8` IP address plus the `wlc_vm_svc_ip_octet` value.
+E.g. given a `vmnet8` IP address of 192.168.100.1 and `wlc_vm_svc_ip_octet` value of 121, the `vlc_vm_ip_address` will be 192.168.100.121.
+- `wlc_vm_ip_gateway` - the router and DNS server address for the `vmnet8` network.
+On VMWare Fusion, this is always the .2 address on the `vmnet8` network (e.g. 192.168.100.2 continuing on from the previous example).

+These facts are used to configure TFTP and DHCP settings as you will see shortly.

 ## <a name="configuring-tftp"></a>Configuring the OS X TFTP Server
 OS X ships with a TFTP server that is disabled by default.
 The `tftp.yml` play defines the various tasks required to configure and enable the TFTP server: